tx00-resources-en/activities/0-intro/README.md

 ###  What is Full-Stack Development?
 - Full-stack development is about mastering both the frontend and backend components of web applications.
 - As a full-stack developer, you'll be capable of handling the entire development process, from designing the user interface to managing databases and server-side logic.
-- We'll discuss the benefits of being a full-stack developer, including versatility and understanding the "big picture."
+- We'll discuss the benefits of being a full-stack developer and understand the "big picture."

 ### What is MERN and the Role of Each Technology in the Stack:
 - MERN stands for MongoDB, Express.js, React, and Node.js.